This post may contain affiliate links. Please read my disclosure and privacy policy.

 Get your hands wet if you find that the crust is sticking to your fingers; wet hands help prevent sticking!

-Place the cauliflower crust in the oven to bake at 350ºF for 30 minutes, or until the crust looks golden.
+Place the cauliflower crust in the oven and bake at 350°F for 30 minutes, or until the crust is golden brown.
 Then it’s ready for toppings!

 Add a thin layer of pizza sauce, mozzarella cheese, and any toppings you love, like pepperoni, mushrooms, onions, fresh basil, or olives.